-The Tīpuna Project is a creative community-based collaboration between Māori and Pākehā researchers, artists and activists in Aotearoa to experiment with the decolonial possibilities of communing with our Indigenous and settler ancestors.
+The Tīpuna Project is a community-based collective of Indigenous and non-Indigenous activists, artists and academics in Aotearoa who experiment with the decolonial potential of communing with our ancestors - Indigenous, settler, pagan and non-human.

-See our Ngā mahi page for upcoming activities, most of which we try to somehow open to the public.
-Alternatively send us an email to join our mailing list and find out about what we are up to!
+See our Ngā mahi page for past and upcoming activities.
+Alternatively send us an email to join our mailing list and we will send pānui your way!

 Kaupapa